-There are many stories connected to the haunted Adolphus Hotel in Dallas.
-Many visitors to the area make a point of stopping in to see if they can catch a glimpse of the Adolphus Hotel ghost.
+The haunted Adolphus Hotel in Dallas has resident ghosts complete with scary stories of ghostly encounters.
+Many visitors to the area make a point of stopping in at the famous Adolphus Hotel just to see if they can catch a glimpse of a ghost.

 About the Adolphus Hotel